-Running a small to medium business or enterprise keeps you busy but you should plan for disruption whether a large earthquake or small power outage or a disease outbreak or pandemic.
+Running a small to medium business or enterprise keeps you busy, but you should plan for disruption whether a large earthquake, small power outage or a disease outbreak or pandemic.

-There are a range of resources available to support you developing a plan for your business but be sure to include your staff so that you can get your business back up a running as soon as possible.
+There are a range of resources available to support you developing a plan for your business, but be sure to include your staff so that you can continue to operate or get your business back up a running as soon as possible.
 We encourage you to take a look at the resources below and find the best one to suit your business needs.

 Resilient Organisations (ResOrgs) is a research and consulting group focused on helping businesses to thrive.
 There are a range of resources including booklets, case studies and videos to support your planning.

 As a business it is critical you know and understand your local hazards so that you can include hazard specific planning into your business continuity plan.

 Resilient Business is an online platform developed by the Auckland Council, where you can learn more about business resilience, develop a tailored plan and use a self-assessment tool to check your resilience.

 Staff are critical to the continuity of your business and a ‘people first’ approach pays dividends.
 When a disaster strikes you will need your staff to go the extra mile and you will need to support them.